bundlecraft-io/bundlecraft/scripts/README.md

 Notes:
 - If a env defines `build_path`, it is emitted as `output_root`.
-- Crafts without `targets` are ignored.
+- Envs without `targets` are ignored.

 ---